Quasi-linear theory of perpendicular ion heating by critically balanced turbulence: Calculation of heating rates in RMHD turbulence with varying imbalance

 Figure~\ref{fig:QprpBalanced} shows the integral \eqref{eq:QprpBalancedCase} used to calculate $\Qprp$ for different values of $\betai$.
-We choose $C=5$ as it gives similar coefficients to past results (with $\hat{c}_1\approx 5$ and $\hat{c}_2\approx 0.3$), and only take into account the contribution from modes below the CB cone to better show the form of the heating-rate suppression.
+To compare to previous simulation results discussed in the previous paragraph, we determine $C$ from a representative value of the coefficient $\hat{c}_2\approx 0.3$ using the relation $\hat{c}_2\approx 1.5C^{-1}$ from \eqref{eq:QprpBalancedLowBeta}, giving $C=5$; the value $\hat{c}_1\approx 5$ then follows from the same relations.
+Additionally, we only take into account the contribution from modes below the CB cone to better show the form of the heating-rate suppression.
 The calculated curves show little to no variation with $\betai$ when $\betai\ll1$, with small changes at $\stocfracth \ll 1$ when $\betai=1$.
 This behaviour is exactly what is expected from stochastic heating, where $\Qprp/(\Omegai\vthi^2)$ is independent of $\betai$ for $\betai\ll 1$ and heating in small-amplitude turbulence is suppressed due to the conservation of the magnetic moment of the ions \citep{Chandran2010-ow} (however, due to the term $1+\hat{c}_2/\stocfracth$ in \eqref{eq:QprpBalancedLowBeta}, the suppression of $\Qprp$ calculated by this model decreases more slowly than that of the empirical form for the choice of parameters used).
 If the contribution of modes above the CB cone are also taken into account, the model predicts the heating of ions by weak fluctuations as in the imbalanced case; this is explicitly shown by the $\stocfracth^6$ scaling for small $\stocfracth$ in figure~\ref{fig:DppGeneral} below.

 Finally, we note that the suppression in \eqref{eq:BalancedDppStocFrac} and \eqref{eq:QprpBalancedLowBeta} arises in part from the form of the temporal correlation function, rather than just from the exponential dependence of the Maxwellian distribution function assumed.
-This indicates that the effect is fundamentally determined by the dynamical properties of the turbulence and its coupling to the ions, as noted previously \citep{Cerri2021-xo,Mallet2025-ih}.
+This indicates that the effect is fundamentally determined by the dynamical properties of the turbulence and its coupling to the ions, as noted previously \citep{Cerri2021-xo,Mallet2026-ei}.
 This perspective contrasts with the original interpretation in \eqref{eq:SHRate}, where the suppression is attributed to the conservation of the magnetic moment of ions in the presence of small-amplitude fluctuations \citep{Chandran2010-ow}.